Morwenn/cpp-sort/docs/Writing-a-sorter.md

 };
 ```

 The general rules for *projection sorters* are really close to the ones for *comparison sorters*, and there are additional rules when a sorter is both at once.
-In the following section, assume a projection-enhanced `std::is_sorted`, even though no such function has been standardized yet (there is one in the Ranges TS).
+In the following section, assume a projection-enhanced `std::is_sorted`.

-**Rule 4.1:** a *projection sorter* is also a *sorter*, which means that it shall be called without a projection function and shall obey all the rules defined for regular *sorters*.
+**Rule 4.1:** a *projection sorter* is also a *sorter*, which means that it shall be callable without a projection function and shall obey all the rules defined for regular *sorters*.

 **Rule 4.2:** a sorter can be both a *comparison sorter* and a *projection sorter* at once.
-Such a sorter shall also obey all the rules defined for *sorters*, for *comparison sorters* and for *projection sorters*.
+Such a sorter shall also obey all the rules defined for simple *sorters*, for *comparison sorters* and for *projection sorters*.

 **Rule 4.3:** for any *projection sorter* called with a specific projection function, [`std::is_sorted`][std-is-sorted] called with `std::less<>` and the same projection function on the resulting collection shall return `true`.
-If the *projection sorter* is also a *comparison sorter*, for any such sorter called with a specific pair of comparison and projection function, `std::is_sorted` called with the same pair of functions on the resulting collection shall return `true`.
+If the *projection sorter* is also a *comparison sorter*, for any such sorter called with a specific pair of comparison and projection functions, `std::is_sorted` called with the same pair of functions on the resulting collection shall return `true`.

-**Rule 4.4:** calling a *projection sorter* with [`std::identity`][std-identity] or without a projection function shall be strictly equivalent: calling `std::is_sorted` without a comparison function and without a projection function on the resulting collection shall return `true`.
+**Rule 4.4:** calling a *projection sorter* with [`std::identity`][std-identity] or without a projection function shall be equivalent: calling `std::is_sorted` without a comparison function and without a projection function on the resulting collection shall return `true`.
 If the *projection sorter* is also a *comparison sorter*, calling such a sorter with any valid combination of `std::less<>` and `std::identity`, and calling it without any additional function should be strictly equivalent.

-**Rule 4.5:** a *projection sorter* which can be called with a collection and a projection function shall also be callable with two corresponding iterators and the same projection function.
-If the *projection sorter* is also a *comparison sorter*, it shall also be callable with an iterable, a comparison function and a projection function.

-**Rule 4.6:** the projection parameter always comes after the parameters corresponding to the collection to sort.
+**Rule 4.5:** the projection parameter always comes after the parameters corresponding to the collection to sort.
 If the *projection sorter* is also a *comparison sorter*, the projection parameter always comes after the comparison parameter.

-**Rule 4.7 (warning):** there is no preferred style between providing a projection overload or relying on the comparison parameter alone to handle comparisons and projections at once.
-Some algorithms may reduce the number of calls to the projection function, but otherwise there is no reason to hard-code the projection support.
+*Note:* there is no preferred style between providing a projection overload or relying on the comparison parameter alone to handle comparisons and projections at once.
+Some algorithms may reduce the number of calls to the projection function, but otherwise there is no obvious reason to hard-code the projection support.

 ## Non-comparison sorters